haacked/haacked.com/_posts/archived/2006-05-10-SoYouWantToRunABusinessPayrollTaxBreakdown.aspx.markdown

 ---
 layout: post
-title: "So You Want To Run A Business - Payroll Tax Breakdown"
+title: So You Want To Run A Business - Payroll Tax Breakdown
 date: 2006-05-10 -0800
 comments: true
 disqus_identifier: 12732
 categories: []
+redirect_from: "/archive/2006/05/09/SoYouWantToRunABusinessPayrollTaxBreakdown.aspx/"
 ---

 I recently set up Payroll via Paychex for my company.
 It is an eye opener to see exactly what taxes an employer pays **on top of** the taxes already deducted from each employee’s paycheck.
 I mean, I always